Chapter 11 Eddie Horton and the First Methodist Church

 The bookings were all by nonprofit societies and noncommercial venues.

-One print came from Professor Peter van de Kamp and the other print came from MoMA.
+One print came from Professor Peter van de Kamp and the other print likely came from John Griggs.

 Did James Dukas loan out his print?
 I doubt it.
 Was there a third print?
 A fourth print?
 I doubt it.